 Needless to say a long tale of his birth involving shenanigans with a stolen cow and Cian disguised and helped by the female druid Birog, dressed as a women, tricked his way in to the tower and got jiggy with Enya, who had seen no man except the one in her dreams, who was Cian, naturally, this being a completely mythical tale.

-And when she gave birth, to triplets, Balor ordered they be slung in the sea, but Lugh was saved by Birog and given to Manannan mac Lir, who passed him on to be reared by his foster mother Tailtiu, final queen of the Fir Bolg, a Connacht based outfit of gods and godesses, and when it was time for him to become the star, as written in his "dan" another name for Art and poetry, which carried a much deeper connotational valency, with a similar meaning to "fate"; Lugh went to Tara, where he is turned away as the door is closed for the night and cannot be opened till daylight.
+And when she gave birth, to triplets, Balor ordered they be slung in the sea, but Lugh was saved by Birog and given to Manannan mac Lir, who passed him on to be reared by his foster mother Tailtiu, final queen of the Fir Bolg, a Connacht based outfit of gods and goddesses.
+And when it was time for him to become the star, as written in his "dán", another name for Art and poetry, which carried a much deeper connotational valency, with a meaning of "fate"; Lugh went to Tara, where he is turned away as the door is closed for the night and cannot be opened till daylight.

 The doorkeeper says he can't come in, as they have "a man of your art" in there, and so Lugh reels off a list of what he can do, the various arts and skill-crafts he has.
 Still no dice, until he asks, if any of the Tuatha De Dannan flock inside the walls of Tara, possess all the arts he has claimed to have, and with that, jumps over the walls, thus negating the need for the door to be opened.